-There are a few different types of popcorn makers, and even the commercial-style machines come in at home sized models.
+There are a few different types of popcorn makers (popcorn makers review), and even the commercial-style machines come in at home sized models.
 This even includes theater-styled popcorn machines, that feature a door and a popcorn chamber for all the popped popcorn.
 The popcorn popping element is in the machine, typically hanging from the top of the machine, and the popcorn falls out into the chamber as it pops to be collected.

 The designs more geared towards at-home use are the hot air popcorn popper and the stirring popcorn machines.
 These both are simple devices that you can use on your counter very easily.
 Both types require little more than filling the machine with your ingredients and letting it run.
 They function slightly differently, but ultimately give you a very similar result: delicious popcorn.